bvi1994/marko-giphy-keyboard/tutorial.md

 When the state object changes, the component will be updated.
 This would include the children, or the components that are encapsulated, to be re-rendered.
 Therefore, the *state object should only contain data that triggers re-renders*.

+>Tip:
+>
-Only properties that exists when `this.state` is first defined (usually in the `onCreate`) are watched and defined.
-Therefore, if you don't need to use that state when the component is created, set it to `null`.
+> Only properties that exists when `this.state` is first defined (usually in the `onCreate`) are watched and defined.
+Therefore, if you don't need to use that state property when the component is created but may need to at a later time, set it to `null`.

 **In the HTML portion of Marko, `this` is not required to access the component state.** In other words, for HTML, you can access the component of the state using `state.[propertyName]`.